Puppy Exercise Guidelines: Play Vs. Overexertion

 Joint and Bone Health

 Puppies are prone to joint and bone issues, especially during their growth stages.
 Certain breeds, such as large or giant breeds, are more susceptible to orthopedic problems like hip dysplasia or elbow dysplasia.
-To promote optimal joint and bone health, it is important to provide exercise that is suitable for your puppy's age, breed, and size.
-Low-impact exercises like swimming or gentle walking are ideal for these growing puppies, as they help build strength without putting excessive stress on their joints.
+To promote optimal joint and bone health, it is important to provide exercise that is suitable for your puppy's , breed, and .
+Low-impact exercises like swimming or gentle walking are for these growing puppies, as they help build strength without putting excessive stress on their joints.

 Brachycephalic Breeds